top of page

 Huron Pines: Taking a holistic approach to Lake Huron watershed conservation

-Samantha NellisWater Program Director, Huron Pines
+Samantha NellisWater Program Director

 Huron Pines is celebrating our 50th year working to protect and enhance Northern Michigan's natural resources.
 This presentation will provide an overview of how we strive to protect the vitality of Lake Huron by protecting the entire watershed from the headwaters to the lakeshore and all the forests, wetlands and prairies in between.
 We take a holistic approach to safeguard our resources, working with partners, communities, experts, and landowners to educate, steward, conserve and sustain the health of Lake Huron.